-We released research earlier this year that estimates more than 75% of shares of child exploitation material did not exhibit malicious intent, but were reportedly shared for other reasons, such as to express anger or outrage or condemn it.
-To help educate Australians on the harm this is causing, we are running this education campaign with support from the National Centre for Missing and Exploited Children (NCMEC), the Australian eSafety Commissioner and NSW Police to prevent and eradicate the sharing of this type of content from their platforms.
+We released research earlier this year that estimates more than 75% of shares of child exploitation material did not exhibit malicious intent but were reportedly shared for other reasons, such as to express anger or outrage or condemn it.
+To help educate Australians on the harm this is causing, we are running this education campaign with support from the National Centre for Missing and Exploited Children (NCMEC), the Australian eSafety Commissioner, and NSW Police to prevent and eradicate the sharing of this type of content from their platforms.
 What our research highlighted is we need to do more to educate Australians on the harms they may be inadvertently causing when forwarding this type of material.
-This PSA will help people understand the best thing they can do if they receive this type of content is report it to the authorities and not forward it on.
+This PSA will help people understand the best thing they can do if they receive this type of content is to report it to the authorities and not forward it on.

 Preventing and eradicating online child sexual exploitation and abuse requires a cross-industry approach, and Facebook is committed to doing our part to protect children on and off our apps.
-We are taking a research-informed approach to develop effective solutions and tools that will disrupt the sharing of child exploitation material.
+We are taking a research-informed approach to developing effective solutions and tools that will disrupt the sharing of child exploitation material.
 We will continue to collaborate with our Australian and global industry safety partners and law enforcement to keep children safe on our services.

 Facebook recommends anyone who receives or sees this type of content should immediately report it to Facebook so we can put in measures to prevent it from being shared further online.
-You can also report it to their local police station, or call Crime Stoppers on 1800 333 000, in which you can do so anonymously and for free.
+You can also report it to their local police station, or call Crime Stoppers on 1800 333 000, which you can do so anonymously and for free.